 CATHERINE LIU is an assistant professor at the University of Minnesota.
 Her novel Oriental Girls Desire Romance was published in 1997.
 Her article on "Telacan: Tiananmen" was published in lacanian ink 3.
 And "Saturday Night Fever" was published in lacanian ink 9.

 KARL LÖWITH was a german philosopher and a early disciple of Heidegger.
 He wrote From Hegel to Nietzsche, which describes the decline of German classical philosophy, and Meaning in History, which discusses the problematic relationship between theology and history.
-In The Symptom 9 appear Heidegger’s Existentialism: Political Implications and My Last Meeting with Heidegger, Rome 1936.
+In The Symptom 9 appears Heidegger’s Existentialism: Political Implications.

 JANET LUCAS was a professor in the English Department at the University of Toronto, and the Sociology Department at York University.
 Her work, "The Semiotics Of Schreber's Memoirs" is in The Symptom 4.

 LILIA MAHJOUB practices psychoanalysis in Paris (France).
 She is an AME who is member of the EBP and ECF.
 She contributes to lacanian ink 32 with The Image in the Fantasy.